 - Add all the other ingredients and water or broth and watch out not to exceed the maximum level.

-- Close the led and set your vent to the sealing position.
+- Close the led and set the valve to the sealing position.

 - Pressure cook on high for 8 minutes.
-Carefully turn the vent to venting and let it release all the pressure until it stops.
+Carefully turn the valve to venting and let it release all the pressure until it stops.

 - Remove lid and enjoy.